-Graeme is an Accessibility Specialist at TetraLogical.
+Graeme is a Principal Accessibility Specialist at TetraLogical.
 He has an in depth understanding of technical accessibility and how to apply the guidelines across web and mobile platforms such as iOS and Android.

 Previously, Graeme was a senior accessibility engineer at The Paciello Group and, prior to that, a researcher at the University of Dundee, where he was awarded his PhD in 2008.
 Graeme has over 15 years of experience performing accessibility assessments of websites and applications on behalf of commercial and academic organisations.